 However, so many companies are only just starting their Industrial Ethernet journeys.
 As you upgrade your network, choosing the right cabling will be critical to ensure you don’t disrupt traffic in the process.

-Choosing cables for standard office settings can be hard enough—but when you’re upgrading to Ethernet in an industrial setting, keep these 6 points in mind.1.
-Data Rate Demands in Your New Network
+Choosing cables for standard office settings can be hard enough—but when you’re upgrading to Ethernet in an industrial setting, keep these 6 points in mind.

 Your networking needs could be 100M Ethernet all the way through 1G, 10G and beyond.
 This is the point where you weigh your fiber/copper options and consider various cable categories (Cat 5e for 100M or 1G, up to Cat 7 for 10G).
-If you’re unsure about navigating all of the various cable abbreviations, check out this post on media conversions.2.
-How Harsh Is Your Environment?
+If you’re unsure about navigating all of the various cable abbreviations, check out this post on media conversions.

 In a standard IT network, you can choose cables based on business application needs.
 But when you’re talking about a factory floor’s OT network, the environment is everything.